IMPORTANT UPDATE

 • KEMET Corporation and KEMET Electronics Corporation (collectively, “KEMET”);

-• Nichicon Corporation and Nichicon (America) Corporation (collevtively, “Nichicon”);
+• Nichicon Corporation and Nichicon (America) Corporation (collectively, “Nichicon”);

 • ELNA Co., Ltd. and ELNA America Inc. (collectively, “ELNA”);